FREQUENTLY ASKED QUESTIONS ON TRADEMARKS

 What may be registered as a trademark in the Philippines?

-Anything that qualifies as a trademark under the definition in the Intellectual Property Code provision referred to above may be registered as a trademark.
+Anything that qualifies as a trademark under the definition in the Intellectual Property Code (IP Code) may be registered as a trademark.

 Can colors be registered as trademarks?